Every year, around the festive period, there is always one question on everyone’s lips:

 - 40mins 45secs and a *cough* festive message is written on the shirt of a (dead) bad guy.
 The message reads: “Now I have a machine gun.
 Ho-Ho-Ho.”

-- Around the 1hour 11 minute mark, Theo recites the poem, Twas the Night Before Christmas.
+- Around the 1hour 11 minute mark, the character Theo recites the poem, Twas the Night Before Christmas.

 - The movie concludes with the song, Let it Snow!.